ejherzog/hoot_demo/README.md

 #### What Does It Do?

 HOOT is a symptom- and habit-tracking web app that allows users to fully customize the variables they monitor.
+It is designed to run on a Raspberry Pi or similar device connected to the user's home internet ensuring that their data is their own.

 ###### Variables & Categories